hemphilc/ParticleSimulator2D/README.md

 ***** Instructions for compiling and executing Particle Simulator 2D *****

 NOTE: This program was developed using gcc compiler on an Linux Ubuntu machine.
-The Makefile will only compile the program correctly using gcc.
+The Makefile provided will only compile the program correctly using the gcc compiler.

-Step 1: Place ParticleSimulator.c, ParticleSimulator.h, main.c, and testMain.c, and Makefile into your current working directory.
+1: Place ParticleSimulator.c, ParticleSimulator.h, main.c, testMain.c, and Makefile into your current working directory.

-Step 2: Give the ParticleSimulator.c file permission to execute by entering the following command:
-      chmod +x ParticleSimulator.c
+2: To compile both the Particle Simulator and the unit tests, enter 'make' into the command line.
+You should now see two binary executables in your working directory: ParticleSimulator and TestParticleSimulator

-Step 3: Compile ParticleSimulator.c with the following command:
+3: Execute ParticleSimulator with the following command and follow the prompts for user input: ./ParticleSimulator
-      gcc ParticleSimulator.c -o ParticleSimulator

-Step 4: Execute ParticleSimulator with either of the following commands: ParticleSimulator  OR  ./ParticleSimulator
+4: Execute TestParticleSimulator unit tests with the following command: ./TestParticleSimulator

-Step 5: Follow the prompts for user input.